daronmcintosh/youtube-audio/README.md

 1. User clicks on a section of the seek bar
 2. Browser sends request header with a range
-3. Find start and end range (ths is in bytes)
+3. Find start and end range (this is in bytes)
 4. Calculate the chunksize(length to stream in bytes)
 4. Set the partial content header(206) for the requested range of the audio that is being streamed; content-type - audio/mpeg, accept-ranges - bytes, content-length - chunksize and content-range - 'bytes ' + start + '-' + end + '/' + durationInBytes
 5. Calculate the start in seconds using the start in bytes